2017 1

 Petrus - stupendous effort in 2016, seamless wine, very sophisticated, rich, velvety and silky, precise.
 A strong candidate for a three-digit score.
 98+p.

-2016 Manoir de Gay showed some grained chocolate flavour, black cherries, silky fruit and tannin, some elegance and a fruity finish.
+2016 Manoir de Gay showed some grained chocolate flavor, black cherries, silky fruit and tannin, elegance, and a fruity finish.
 91p.

-2016 Le Gay was powerful and elegant at the same time, well-packed with silky fruit and tannin, splendid balance, structure and long aftertaste.
+2016 Le Gay was powerful and elegant simultaneously, well-packed with silky fruit and tannin, splendid balance, structure, and long aftertaste.
 Great effort.
 94-95p.

 Corbin Michotte - pretty 2016s here!

-2016 Calon (St.Georges de St.Emilion) - was fresh, red fruit on the nose, aromatic, tasty fruit, nicely structured, fine balance and length.
+2016 Calon (St.Georges de St.Emilion) - was fresh, red fruit on the nose, aromatic, tasty, nicely structured, fine balance and length.
 91p.

 2016 Cantelauze - showed a very aromatic nose of black cherries and blueberries, chewy, splendid acidity, sufficient oak to balance the fruit, well-composed and long.
 Splendid effort for the vintage.
 94-95p.